gzachariadis/Python.Challenges/README.md

 ##### Objective

-Complete the solution so that it must return True if a string ends with 2nd argument (also a string).
+- Write a Function that takes two String Values "X" and "Y" and returns "True" if a string "X" ends with "Y" argument.

 ##### Constraints